 Photo credit: John Gutierrez

-Ali Budner is an award-winning radio journalist with more than a decade and a half of experience.
-She currently reports for Marketplace - with a focus on the intersection between environment and economics.
+Ali Budner is an award-winning radio journalist and writer with more than a decade and a half of experience.
+Most recently, she reported for Marketplace - with a focus on the intersection between environment and economics.

 She was first inspired by the art of interviews and audio storytelling in 2003 when she joined Inside Out, as a producer on Brown Student Radio.
 In following years she went on to intern with The Kitchen Sisters, apprentice with KPFA’s Full Circle, and report for KALW’s Crosscurrents.